caltechlibrary/dataset/how-to/indexing-and-search.md

 _dataset indexer ..._ builds an index from an index map file.
 A map defines the structure of the index.
 The definition file is a JSON document.
 _dataset indexer ..._ supports two types of map files.
 A simple version and also the more complicated version native to the Bleve search package.

+NOTE: Indexes and search are experimental and are subject to change.
+Our hope to simplify the process of defining and managing indexes

 ## The Simple index map

 _dataset indexer ..._ works from a index definition expressed as a JSON document.
 The most important of the definition is to map